COVID variant BA.2.86 triples in new CDC estimates, now 8.8% of cases

 "Currently, JN.1 is the most common version of BA.2.86 in the U.S. CDC projects BA.2.86 and its offshoots like JN.1 will continue to increase as a proportion of SARS-CoV-2 genomic sequences," CDC spokesperson Jasmine Reed told CBS News in an email.

-Last month, the CDC said it expected COVID-19 tests and treatment would remain effective against JN.1, which is closely related to BA.2.86 aside from a single change to its spike protein that early research suggests is enabling it to spread faster.
+Last month, the CDC said it expected COVID-19 tests and treatments would continue to work for JN.1, which is closely related to BA.2.86 aside from a change to its spike protein that scientists think is enabling it to spread faster.

-This season's vaccines are also expected to work against JN.1 similar to what was estimated for its BA.2.86 parent, the agency said.
+Early findings suggests this season's COVID-19 vaccines, which were redesigned to target the XBB variants of the virus, will also offer some protection against JN.1.

+But when compared to other current or emerging variants, JN.1 was the most resistant to neutralizing antibodies from vaccination or prior infection from XBB.

 for more features.